JamesRoberts10/pet365-RAG-CTF/README.md

 - If you get stuck, shoot me a message and I'll send you a hint.

 Clues:
-Flag 1 - System prompting
+- Flag 1 - System prompting
-Flag 2 - Wrong database
+- Flag 2 - Wrong database
-Flag 3 - Bit of a downgrade
+- Flag 3 - Bit of a downgrade
-Flag 4 - Mark Zuch's data
+Flag 4 - Mark Zuckerberg's data
 Flag 5 - HR will be livid

 ## Flow